 I will be posting later, on this day and on the 17th, as I will be gathering in links to everyone else’s nominations, so you can track them all down more easily.

 On the following Saturday we will reveal our second choices.

-If you’ve been reading carefully you will have noticed that I have mentioned that the poll will include 3 texts which are chosen by you guys.
-So if there is a mystery reprint which has been released this year, which you’ve loved put it in the comments section below this post.
+If you’ve been reading carefully, you will have noticed that I have mentioned that the poll will include 3 nominations which are chosen by my blog readers.
+So if there is a mystery reprint which has been released this year (paperback, e-Book, audio), which you’ve loved put it in the comments section below this post.
+Only submit your nominations to this post, not to any subsequent ROY posts.
 If someone has already mentioned a title you love, then please do still second it or repeat it, as I will be selecting the 3 readers choices using a random name generator.
 Yet if a title has more than one recommendation, (from different people of course), then they will get extra entries added to the generator.